Skip to main content

 • Use screen-share to show a visual BLS animation (one-way, no haptic option)

-With EMDR Tappers, you create a session, share a link, and your client receives BLS on their phone, tablet, or Apple Watch — controlled by you in real time.
-This is the primary advantage of a digital platform.
+With digital BLS, you create a session, share a link, and your client receives bilateral stimulation on their own device, controlled by you in real time.
+This is the primary advantage of a digital platform over physical equipment for any session that isn't in the same room.

 Frequently asked questions